qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 The current **Walk** mode will be renamed **Fly** as the pedestrian view is more a real walk mode.

 As we will have 3 navigation modes, the 3D UI should display the current mode in use and a way to switch from one to another.

+### Integration

+The pedestrian view map tool will handle the location picking stage (with a rubberband) in its dedicated class file (something like `QgsWalkModeMapTool`) and this map tool will call API functions at the "app" level to activate the walk mode at the user specified location (and set it back at the previous mode when it quits).

 ## Deliverables